 Consider Recovery Motivations

-Finally, assess your recovery motive.
+Last but not least, from my perspective try to assess your recovery motive.
 Are you determined?

-Strong recovery motivations may not require as much support as weak motives.
-If your recovery motivations are weak, family support groups for alcoholics may help you reinforce and remember them.
+If your recovery motivations are weak, family support groups for alcoholics may help you reinforce and remember.

 True Stories of Addiction Recovery Support and Recovery After Rehab Through Support Groups